AsturPHP/tamagotchi-kata-tdd-bdd/README.md

 # tamagotchi-kata-tdd-bdd

-Skeleton for kata http://agilekatas.co.uk/katas/Tamagotchi-Kata using TDD(phpunit) and BDD(behat) for testing
+Solution for kata http://agilekatas.co.uk/katas/Tamagotchi-Kata using TDD(phpunit) and BDD(behat) for testing

+You can download the skeleton [here](https://github.com/Jonatanmdez/tamagotchi-kata-tdd-bdd/tree/v1-skeleton)